Skip to main content

 Run enrollment:

-certplane-agent enroll --config /etc/certplane/agent.yml
+certplane-agent -c /etc/certplane/agent.yml enroll

 The bootstrap token is consumed during enrollment and cannot be reused.
-If enrollment fails and you need to retry, generate a new token from step-ca. See Agent Enrollment for troubleshooting.
+If enrollment fails and you need to retry, generate a new token from step-ca. See Agent enrollment for troubleshooting.

 5